 After years of being overshadowed by boxwoods and birches, this compelling conifer’s on the comeback trail.
-Following their scene-stealing role at 2017’s Chelsea Flower Show (such as this by designer Charlotte Harris) where they were used extensively and innovatively, this genius genus of plants– notably fuss-free problem solvers, but which also offer a distinct personality in the landscape—feels fresh and wow-worthy, inspiring a new generation of gardeners to see them with fresh eyes.
+Following their scene-stealing role at 2017's Chelsea Flower Show where they were used extensively and innovatively.
+(Such as this by designer Charlotte Harris.)
+This genius genus of plants feels fresh and wow-worthy.
+Inspiring a new generation of gardeners to see them with fresh eyes.
+They're notably fuss-free problem solvers, but also offer a distinct personality in the landscape.
 Here are five to watch.

 “Expect to see programs promoting the application of commercial agriculture principles of “soil regeneration” in the home garden.”